RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.2 Technical Documentation/html.rst

 Users- A list of all the active users registered on the database.
 On this page you are able to delete and edit users accounts.

-Medication- This tab lists all the current medication on the system, you can also add new medication.
+Medication- This tab lists all the current medication on the system, you can also add new names of medication is they aren't found in the list.

-Deactivation- Tab to list the current deactivate reasons and to be able to add a new deactivation reason.
+Deactivation- Tab to list the current reasons for user deactivation and to be able to add a new deactivation reason to the list of options.

-Statistics- This tab has a pie chart of deactivate reasons and a bar chart of the amount of carers and patients registered on the system.
+Statistics- This tab has a pie chart of the different deactivation reasons and a bar chart of the total number of carers and patients registered on the system.

 Twitter- A list of all tweets @JustHealthSupport has been mentioned in and where #JustHealth has been mentioned.